Practical information to help you budget.

 Use the simple money manager to do your budget.

 You can then see if you have money left over.
 You could use this for your savings.
-Set savings goals, that way you’ll know how much you need to save on a regular basis to reach it.
+Set savings goals.
+That way you’ll know how much you need to save on a regular basis to reach your goals.

 Remember to review your budget often to make sure it’s still working for you.
 A change in your income or expenses can affect your budget.

 Centrepay is a free and voluntary service you can use to pay bills as regular deductions from your Centrelink payments.

 Our Rent Deduction Scheme is a convenient, secure and free service.
 It allows you to pay your state or territory housing authority rent, through regular deductions from your Centrelink payments.